FFFeiFang/FFFeiFang.github.io/_pages/about.md

 💫 About me
 ======

 I am currently a first year Ph.D student at Computer Science and Engineering of University of California, Santa Cruz.
-My advisor is Prof. Chen Qian.
-I received my bachelor degree from Departmeny of Computer Science and Technology, East China Normal University (ECNU) in July 2024.
+My advisor is Prof. [Chen Qian](https://users.soe.ucsc.edu/~qian/).
+I received my bachelor degree from Departmeny of Computer Science and Technology, East China Normal University (ECNU) in July 2024, where I was advised by Prof. [Jiangang Chen](https://faculty.ecnu.edu.cn/_s15/cjg2_en/main.psp).
 I was born in Huangshan, Anhui and grew up in Shanghai.

 <br>